idptools/metapredict/docs/usage/acknowledgements.rst

 Acknowledgements
 =================

 IDP-Parrot, created by Dan Griffith, was used to generate the network used for metapredict.
-See https://pypi.org/project/idptools-parrot/ for some very cool machine learning stuff.
+See https://pypi.org/project/idptools-parrot/ for some very cool machine learning stuff from Dan.

 In addition to using Dan Griffith's tool for creating metapredict, the code for brnn_architecture.py and encode_sequence.py was written by Dan (originally for idptools-Parrot).